mozilla/missioncontrol/README.md

 Instructions for development (UI only)
 --------------------------------------

-If you only want to hack on the UI, you can bring up a version of the UI which pulls data from the current production server.
+If you only want to hack on the UI, you can set up a local-only of missioncontrol which pulls data from the current production server.
 You only need to have [yarn](https://yarnpkg.com/) installed.